yl-miao/server-ansible/README.md

 It does the following:

-* enable BBR
+- enable BBR
-* update and install common packages (use fnm instead of nvm, use nftables instead of iptables, use iproute2 instead of net-tools)
+- update and install common packages (use fnm instead of nvm, use nftables instead of iptables, use iproute2 instead of net-tools)
-* install Caddy V2 (as Web Server), [rustup](https://www.rust-lang.org/tools/install), [gvm](https://github.com/moovweb/gvm) (Go version manager), [fnm](https://github.com/Schniz/fnm) (Node.js version manager), Minconda3, Docker CE
+- install Caddy V2 (as Web Server), [rustup](https://www.rust-lang.org/tools/install), [gvm](https://github.com/moovweb/gvm) (Go version manager), [fnm](https://github.com/Schniz/fnm) (Node.js version manager), Minconda3, Docker CE
-* install and configure nftables and fail2ban (ufw and iptables will be removed if they exist)
+- install and configure nftables and fail2ban (ufw and iptables will be removed if they exist)
+- configure vim
-* block the ports 3306, 5432, 27017, and custom ports
+- block the ports 3306, 5432, 27017, and custom ports

 ### 1. Run the playbook: